Clatsop Community College: Accreditation

 Clatsop Community College is accredited by the Northwest Commission on Colleges and Universities (NWCCU).

 Facilities

 CCC's main campus in Astoria is located on a hillside overlooking the Columbia River.
-The campus includes the Art Center Gallery that hosts approximately six exhibits annually.
-In addition, the college operates a Performing Arts Center and conducts maritime, fire and technical programs at its Marine and Environmental Research and Training Station (MERTS campus) located east of Astoria at Tongue Point on the Columbia River.
+The campus includes the Royal Nebeker Art Center Gallery that hosts approximately six exhibits annually.
+In addition, the college operates a second campus with maritime, fire and technical programs (MERTS), as well as an Industrial & Manufacturing Technology Center (IMTC).
+The MERTS campus is located east of Astoria and Tongue Point on the Columbia River.

 As part of its maritime science program, CCC maintains and operates the training vessel Forerunner.

-Small business and economic development services, along with other classes, are conducted at the South County Campus in Seaside.
+Small business and economic development services, along with ESL, GED, and vocational classes, are conducted at the South County Center in Seaside.